Shape of My Story

 For me, the story was powerful enough to solve the "location" challenge in consumer tech.

-Being among so many deep thinkers and new mentors opened my eyes to what really matters in life.
+And interestingly enough, walking among so many holistic entrepreneurs, deep thinkers and new mentors opened my eyes to what really matters in life.

 I listened well and read more books than ever before.